Right To Food UK Commission

 A. Written evidence on:

-Your experiences of feeding yourselves, your family, and your community in the last few years.
+1. Can you share your experiences of feeding yourselves, your family, and your community in the last few years?
 Have you experienced any positive changes or challenges?

-· How are you coping with any challenges?
+2. How are you coping with the challenges?

-· Have you had any support?
+3. Have you had any support?
 If so, from whom?
+Did it help?
+How?

 Ethics and consent guidance

-If you are an academic organisation and/or an organisation working with children, young people and/or vulnerable adults, you will need to ensure your submission complies with the Commission’s consent guidelines.
-Please contact the Right To Food Commissioner responsible for ethics and consent, Regina Murphy Keith, on: R.keith@westminster.ac.uk.
+If you are an academic organisation and/or an organisation working with children, young people and/or vulnerable adults, you will need to ensure your submission complies with ethical confidentiality and consent guidelines.
+The Commission can share our information sheets and consent forms with you.
+Thank you for your voices.
+Please contact the Right To Food Commissioner responsible for ethics and consent, Regina Murphy Keith, on: R.keith@westminster.ac.uk